vrypan/tumblr2html/README.md

 ## License

-tumblr2html is distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+tumblr2html is distributed under the MIT LICENSE.

 ## Who are you?